gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 Intrusion detection systems (IDS) are useful in this zone to monitor for potential threats.
 Attackers often try to compromise a host in the screened subnet and pivot into the internal network.

-bastion hosts are servers in the screened subnet that do not run internal services, limiting their exposure.
+**Bastion hosts** are servers in the screened subnet that do not run internal services, limiting their exposure.

-Jumpboxes are used to securely manage and configure devices in the screened subnet.
-Administrators connect to the jumpbox, which then connects to servers in the subnet.
-Jumpboxes must be highly secured and can be either physical machines or virtual machines.
+The primary purpose of a **jump box** (also known as a jump host) is to serve as a secure gateway through which administrators can access and manage remote servers and network devices.
+This method consolidates access points, enhancing security by limiting direct access to the network's internal resources.
+While a jump box/host might introduce a minor additional step in the connection process, it does not significantly impact the network's latency or performance in a way that would outweigh its security benefits.
+Direct management connections typically expose each managed device directly to potential threats, making them less secure compared to the controlled environment provided by a jump box/host, which centralizes access controls and authentication.
+A jump box/host can actually facilitate better tracking and logging of administrative activities by centralizing access.

 ## ACL on the firewalls